ibm-cloud-docs/containers/cs_cluster_update.md

         {: pre}
 6. Remove the old worker node. **Note**: If you are removing a flavor that is billed monthly (such as bare metal), you are charged for the entire the month.
    - **For worker nodes in a worker pool**:
      1. Remove the worker pool with the old machine type.
-Removing a worker pool removes all worker nodes in the pool in all zones.
+Removing a worker-pool removes all worker nodes in the pool in all zones.
 This process might take a few minutes to complete.
         ```
-        ibmcloud ks worker-pool-rm --worker-pool <pool_name> --cluster <cluster_name_or_ID>
+        ibmcloud ks worker-pool rm --worker-pool <pool_name> --cluster <cluster_name_or_ID>
         ```
         {: pre}

      2. Verify that the worker pool is removed.
         ```
-        ibmcloud ks worker-pools --cluster <cluster_name_or_ID>
+        ibmcloud ks worker-pool ls --cluster <cluster_name_or_ID>
         ```
         {: pre}

    - **Deprecated: For stand-alone worker nodes**:
       ```
-      ibmcloud ks worker-rm --cluster <cluster_name> --workers <worker_node>
+      ibmcloud ks worker rm --cluster <cluster_name> --worker <worker_node>
       ```
       {: pre}

 7. Verify that the worker nodes are removed from your cluster.
    ```
-   ibmcloud ks workers --cluster <cluster_name_or_ID>
+   ibmcloud ks worker ls --cluster <cluster_name_or_ID>
    ```
    {: pre}